mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Uneven pavement, hazardous for people with sight problems, 22nd May :- [7606248](https://www.fixmystreet.com/report/7606248)
 - Cycle lanes blocked by vehicles pulling out, 22nd May :- [7606245](https://www.fixmystreet.com/report/7606245)
 - Ramp on mini roundabout, 22nd May :- [7606227](https://www.fixmystreet.com/report/7606227)
-- Vehicles abandoned on grass, 22nd May :- [7606212](https://www.fixmystreet.com/report/7606212)
-- A large pothole has open up on the road outside Mary P's Nursery, 22nd May :- [7605552](https://www.fixmystreet.com/report/7605552)
-- 9 inch pipe from drainage ditch to other side of the road blocked .
-We have all suffered flooding in the last 12 months, 22nd May :- [7605501](https://www.fixmystreet.com/report/7605501)

 <!-- fix_marker ends -->